 - 7.5.1.
-If a student obtains RA grade in a regular exam for a Theory/lab course, he/she has to register for the arrear exams when offered next. - 7.5.2.
+Once RA grade in a regular End semester exam for a Theory/lab course, then the student has two options (a) The student has to register for the summer/winter track course, attend the classes, satisfy the minimum attendance requirements, re-earn his/her CAM and then appear for the ESE (or) (b) The student can retain the earned CAM during the regular semester and appear for the ESE as Arrear Examination - 7.5.2.
 If a student obtains an RA grade in any of the components (Theory or Lab or Project) of an embedded course, he/she has to register and appear for the arrear exams for only for that course component (in which he/she obtained an RA grade), along with the regular examinations in the subsequent semester(s).
 Until the student passes all the components of an embedded course it will be considered as an 'RA' grade for that course.
 If a student obtains an RA grade in a professional elective, the student may register for the same or any other professional elective course respectively if and when offered next. - 7.5.3.
-The pattern of evaluation for the arrear exams will be the same as that of end semester examinations. - 7.5.4.
-A student who has appeared and passed any course is not permitted to reenroll / reappear in the exam for the purpose of improvement of the grades. - 7.5.5.
-Controller of Examination (CoE) will publish a schedule of arrear examinations after the last date of registering for the examinations.
+If the student obtains a fail grade in a mandatory credit/non-credit course, he/she will re-register and repeat the course when offered next

-8 REQUIREMENTS FOR APPEARING FOR CONTINUOUS ASSESSMENT TESTS & END SEMESTER EXAMINATION OF A COURSE emergency, he/she is permitted to maintain an attendance of 75% (i.e. absent for 25% of instructional hours) in each course.
-This 25% includes medical, personal, casual, and official on duty leave, leave of absence (On Duty) for organizing events / seminars / workshops / YUGAM / Design competitions / participation in co-curricular / extra-curricular events / NSS & NCC camps, and any other valid reason.
+REQUIREMENTS FOR APPEARING FOR CONTINUOUS ASSESSMENT TESTS & END SEMESTER EXAMINATION OF A COURSE

+8.1.
+A student is expected to maintain 100% attendance in all courses.
+Considering the fact that a student may need leave due to ill-health or to attend some family emergency, he/she is permitted to maintain an attendance of 75% (i.e. absent for 25% of instructional hours) in each course.
+Maximum absence of upto 25% can be condoned for reasons of medical, personal, casual, and official on duty leave, leave of absence (On Duty) for organizing events / seminars / workshops / YUGAM / Design competitions / participation in co-curricular / extra-curricular events / NSS & NCC camps, and any other valid reason.
 Table 3: Illustrates the mandatory attendance requirement for CAT-I, CAT-II and ESE.